Heavy Smoke From Numerous Fires Raging in SoCal Leads to Multiple Smoke Advisories and Air Quality Warnings

 - Pay attention to news or health warnings regarding smoke in your area by checking local air quality reports.

 - Keep the air indoors as clean as possible.
 You can accomplish this by keeping windows and doors closed and by using an air conditioner to keep your home cool.
+Make sure you keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from entering the home.
 If you do not have an air conditioner and the conditions inside your home are too warm, you are advised to seek shelter at an evacuation center or shelter away from the affected area.

 - Refrain from activities that could increase indoor pollution.
 This includes burning candles, using fireplaces or gas stoves that can increase indoor pollution.
 You should also refrain from vacuuming as it stirs up particles already in the home.
 You should also not smoke inside the home as it puts more pollution in the air.